 Your application for admission is also your application for a number of admission-based scholarships.** Admission-based scholarships have a priority application date of March 1, but will continue to be awarded as funds are available.
 Once you are admitted, you can apply for further scholarships via your student Ursa account.

 Colorado resident admission-based scholarships are awarded automatically based on your academic performance.
-You can only receive one of the following scholarships (Trustee, Presidential, Provost or Bear).
+You can only receive one of the following scholarships (Trustee, Presidential or Provost).

 These scholarships are renewable with satisfactory academic progress as defined by the Office of Financial Aid.